patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 <br />

 - Be concise.
-In one-list toast alerts, use fragments instead of sentences if possible.
+In one-line toast alerts, use fragments instead of sentences if possible.

 <div class="ws-content-table">